Peak flow meters

-Many people with asthma use a peak flow meter to help manage their asthma.
+Some people with asthma use a peak flow meter to help manage their asthma.
 However, peak flow measuring may not be for everyone — for example, it is often not suitable for young children.
 Your doctor will advise you if using a peak flow meter should be part of your ongoing asthma management plan.

 What is a peak flow meter?

-A peak flow meter is a simple hand-held device that you can use at home to keep track of your asthma by measuring your lung function.
 A peak flow meter measures how fast you can blow air out of your lungs.
 As your airways narrow with asthma, the resistance to air flow increases dramatically — the lower the reading is, the greater the narrowing of your airways.
 The reading on the meter is called your peak expiratory flow (PEF) or ‘peak flow’, and is measured in litres per minute.

 Finding out your peak flow rate